neoforged/AutoRenamingTool/README.md

   This option disables this feature, preventing the `fernflower_abstract_parameter_names.txt` from being written by ART.

+- `--unfinal-params`

+  Removes the final attribute from method parameters.

 ## License

 ART is licensed under the GNU Lesser General Public License, version 2.1.
 See the `LICENSE` file for the full license.